urmilasamarth-max/DA-urmsam2971/README.md

 - [Python]- I worked on the CSV file to learn the uploading and saving on ID Colab.
 Worked on the plots using Matplotlib and Seaborn to see the visualisations and learn the analytics using programming

-Then,

-Click my path name: top left: e.g. DA777
-To see text in the README page.

-Note:
-If you are lost and not sure which page you are on, just click  > on the top left path name.
-Then choose the repository you're creating.

-Next,
+##Next,
-To stop and view  your page in GitHub browser: Here's How to Enable It Now:
+T#o stop and view  your page in GitHub browser: Here's How to Enable It Now:
-1. Click "Settings" (in your repository menu)
+#1.
+Click "Settings" (in your repository menu)
-2. Scroll down to "Pages"
+#2.
+Scroll down to "Pages"
-3. Go to branches > Select the main branch as the source
+#3.
+Go to branches > Select the main branch as the source
-4. Then click the Save tab - GitHub will give you a live URL: it takes about 2 to 3 mins for GitHub to create it.
+#4.
+Then click the Save tab - GitHub will give you a live URL: it takes about 2 to 3 mins for GitHub to create it.
-5. After 1 min, refresh your page
+#5.
+After 1 min, refresh your page
-6. At the top of the page, you can now see that your site is live and will have a URL for this page
+#6.
+At the top of the page, you can now see that your site is live and will have a URL for this page
-7. Copy the URL address and place it in a new browser page > this is your page for this project.
+#7.
+Copy the URL address and place it in a new browser page > this is your page for this project.
 Just to see your empty GitHub page.